kyma-project/kyma/components/central-application-gateway/README.md

 - **proxyPort** is the port that acts as a proxy for the calls from services and Functions to an external solution in the default standalone mode or Compass bundles with a single API definition.
 The default port is `8080`.
 - **proxyPortCompass** is the port that acts as a proxy for the calls from services and Functions to an external solution in the Compass mode.
 The default port is `8082`.
 - **externalAPIPort** is the port that exposes the API which allows checking the component status.
 The default port is `8081`.
 - **applicationSecretsNamespace** is the Namespace in which the Application secrets used by Central Application Gateway exist.
-The default Namespace is `kyma-integration`.
+The default Namespace is `kyma-system`.
 - **requestTimeout** is the timeout for requests sent through Central Application Gateway, expressed in seconds.
 The default value is `1`.
 - **requestLogging** is the flag for logging incoming requests.
 The default value is `false`.
 - **proxyTimeout** is the timeout for requests sent through the proxy, expressed in seconds.
 The default value is `10`.